 Looking for the most Instagrammable places in Boston?
-My picturesque hometown is a photographer’s dream come true.
-From the cobblestone streets of Beacon Hill to the historic charm of Charlestown, there is no shortage of photogenic scenes to fill your Instagram feed.
-Before you set your camera loose on the streets of Beantown, check out my local photographer’s guide to the most Instagram-worthy places to visit in Boston.
+My picturesque hometown of Boston is a photographer’s dream come true.
+From the cobblestone streets of Beacon Hill to the historic brownstones of Back Bay, there is no shortage of photogenic scenes to fill your Instagram feed.
+Before you set your camera loose on the streets of Beantown, check out my local photographer’s guide to the most Instagrammable places to visit in Boston.

 Acorn Street, Beacon Hill